dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 By encouraging sin in youth, people are intrinsically disempowered, often for the rest of their lives.
-This was the reason Jesus flipped the tables of moneychangers, *who profited by encouraging sin*.
-In the *ancient era*, this was the single thing that angered Jesus: more sin, more money.
+This was the reason Jesus flipped the tables of moneychangers, *who stood to profit if sin was encouraged*.
+This was the single thing that angered Jesus: more sin, more money.
 Today: more sin, more doxastic leverage: more power over people.
+While that story applies to *Ancient Judaism's* flaws of executing theological ideas in its social institutions, what is to be underscored here is the potential for people to be enslaved by sin in their youth.
+Perhaps sin is a loaded term: more clearly, I mean information about sin or wrongdoing or unethical action or immoral justification.
+Before the person has understanding of the doxastic consequences of their actions, their wings are clipped in a gradual process.
 By depriving people of knowledge or of access to a *modern belief system*, then people are deprived of the ability to circumvent doxastic leverage.
 When such belief system(**s**) begin to emerge, watch in amazement as authorities censor the hell out of what deprives